JeremiahKaren/35percent.github.io/_posts/2019-04-30-elephant-park-mp5-maximum-affordable-housing.md

 published: false
 ---

-## Only 15 social rent on MP5 phase
+## Only 15 social rent on final MP5 phase

 The [detailed planning application]((http://planbuild.southwark.gov.uk/documents/?casereference=19/AP/1166&system=DC)) for in the last residential plot in the redeveloped Heygate estate has been submitted to Southwark Council by developer Lendlease.